thoughtbot/gitsh/CONTRIBUTING.md

     Readline isn't installed on your system, or if it finds an incompatible implementation first.
 If this happens, you can set the `CPPFLAGS` and `LDFLAGS` environment variables to tell gitsh where to find Readline.
-    For example, on OS X with Readline installed via Homebrew, you will need something like this:
+    For example, on macOS with Readline installed via Homebrew, you will need something like this:

         RUBY=$(which ruby) CPPFLAGS='-I/usr/local/opt/readline/include' \